skitband/Streamframe-Coding-Assignment/README.md

 ## Install Backend Server

-In the project root directory, you can run:
+#### In the project root directory, you can run:

 ### `npm install`

 ## Create Database from your localhost mysql with db name: taskapp

-## Refer to db.config.js file in backend/config.
-Update on your database config
+### Refer to db.config.js file in backend/config, and Update on your database base on your db configuration (refer on the example down)

 **sample db.config.js file**